 More Information About Calopogon

-Like any bog plant, Calopogon requires a consistently moist garden spot along the edge of a body of water or in a specially made bog garden.
-Try combining Calopogon with other small bog plants like sarracenia, dionaea, iris, or cyperus.
+Like all bog plants, grass pink orchid requires a consistently moist garden spot along the edge of a body of water or in a specially made bog garden.
+Try combining with other small bog plants like sarracenia, dionaea, iris, or cyperus.
 There are not many native US, cold hardy orchids for sale, so do not miss this opportunity.
-When you're ready to buy Calopogon for your perennial garden, we hope you'll check out our online list of Calopogon for sale.